Manly Harbour Village Precinct Project

 Council worked with the local community to revitalise the Manly Harbour neighbourhood precinct, delivering an attractive, comfortable and connected foreshore plaza for locals and visitors to use and enjoy.

 This is part of the Village Precinct Projects (VPP) program and Council's commitment to create a city of vibrant neighbourhoods.

 The local community was consulted and involved at the initiation phase of the project in mid-2020 and again at the planning phase by providing feedback on the concept design proposal in early 2021.

 The majority of feedback supported creating a new foreshore plaza that improved amenity, facilitates the use of plaza for festivals and events, and celebrated local character and sense of place by installing creative projection artworks.

 - sections of new pavement and improved footpaths along the waterfront

-- new plaza furniture including concrete seats, drinking fountain, bike racks and removable bollards
+- new foreshore plaza furniture including site-specific-designed concrete seats, drinking fountain, bike racks and removable bollards

 - refresh of the existing plantings and new trees to provide shade

-- creative lighting projections at the new foreshore plaza designed by a local artist Delvene Cockatoo-Collins to promote night-time presence and local identity
+- creative lighting projections at the new foreshore plaza designed by local artist Delvene Cockatoo-Collins to promote night-time experiences and local identity

-- removal of ageing structures to declutter the space.
+- removal of ageing structures to declutter the plaza.